FredodaFred/pokemon-battle-ai/README.md

 ## RBES (Rules Based Expert System)

-We used a series of production rules based on knowledge of the game of Pokemon to make an inference engine Our Inference Engine:
+We used a series of production rules based on knowledge of the game of Pokemon to make an inference engine Our Inference Engine:__
-Uses its knowledge of a pokemon’s moves and current status effects to model the decision making of a Pokemon Trainer Scores each of its current Pokemon’s move options Chooses the highest scoring move option to use to against opponent Recommends the highest scoring move to the Pokemon Trainer each turn in battle Data Used: Pokemon Database, Pokemon Moves Database, Pokemon Battle Damage Calculation Formulas Data Sources:\n
+Uses its knowledge of a pokemon’s moves and current status effects to model the decision making of a Pokemon Trainer__ Scores each of its current Pokemon’s move options__ Chooses the highest scoring move option to use to against opponent__ Recommends the highest scoring move to the Pokemon Trainer each turn in battle__ Data Used: Pokemon Database, Pokemon Moves Database, Pokemon Battle Damage Calculation Formulas__ Data Sources
 Damage Calculations: https://bulbapedia.bulbagarden.net/wiki/Damage
 Pokemon Stat Calculations: https://pokemon.fandom.com/wiki/Statistics Pokedex Data: https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_National_Pok%C3%A9dex_numbe